ja1umi/myCOBOLProj/README.md

 # My small COBOL Project

-Recently, I started learning COBOL programming just for fun.
+Recently (late March 2017, at the time of writing of this), I started learning COBOL programming just for fun.

 It started off quite simply.
 As it happened, it was a discovery that COBOL has a feature for designing screen interfaces (layouts) by using SCREEN section.
 The following idea soon came to my mind: It seems that it is relatively and easily to create text-based applications like classical STAR-TREK game.
 Text-based applications has still importance for devices like Raspberry Pi with limited CPU power and memory because of its lightweight and fast nature, as compared with GUI-based applications, in my opinion.
 Besides, OpenCOBOL can be installed in a single line on Raspberry Pi with Raspbian.
 Only professionals can use COBOL on mainframe computers even now (maybe) but OpenCOBOL on Raspberry Pi is *"for the rest of us"*.